It’s usually best to use credit cards when you travel.

 Some credit cards don’t ever charge you foreign transaction fees.
 It may take some time for you to find and get the best credit cards for travel abroad.
 But once you get one of these cards, you’d be on your way to great savings.

-- Americans are spoilt for choice, but many travelers prefer Discover and Capital One — both don’t charge foreign transaction fees on their credit cards.
+- Americans are spoilt for choice, but many travelers prefer Capital One — it doesn’t charge foreign transaction fees.

 - Brits also have many choices, but I’ve heard especially good things about the Halifax Clarity MasterCard — it doesn’t charge foreign transaction fees or cash advance fees.